-In southern California, the large number of listed species has made the public more aware of the need to contact the USFWS and NMFS for many proposed projects.
-In addition, General Condition 18 requires the applicant to contact the Corps if their proposed project may affect a threatened or endangered species or critical habitat.
-The District has substantial information, including maps, previous studies and survey data that document areas that support endangered species.
-The District is also very careful to inform all prospective applicants of the need to comply with the ESA.
-If the District has no available data for a proposed project, the applicant may be referred to the USFWS or NMFS for additional information.
-When the District receives an application within the range of a listed species and/or the project area otherwise supports suitable habitat, the USFWS or NMFS is contacted early in the review process.
-To facilitate compliance with the ESA, the District has coordinated with the USFWS to complete programmatic consultations for several threatened and endangered species in Ventura, Santa Barbara, and San Luis Obispo counties.
+In Southern California, the public is generally aware of the need to contact the USFWS and NMFS for relevant projects.
+The Los Angeles District has substantial information, including maps, previous studies, and survey data that document areas that support federally listed species and designated critical habitat.
+In addition, the Los Angeles District attempts to inform all prospective applicants of the need to comply with the ESA.
+If the Los Angeles District has no available species data for a proposed project, the applicant may be referred to the USFWS or NMFS for additional information.
+When the Los Angeles District receives an application within the range of a listed species and/or the project area otherwise supports suitable habitat, the USFWS or NMFS is contacted early in the review process.
+To facilitate compliance with the ESA, the Los Angeles District has coordinated with the USFWS to complete programmatic consultations for several endangered or threatened species in Ventura, Santa Barbara, and San Luis Obispo counties.

 As proposed, the NWP general and regional conditions ensure that other federal statutory requirements are met.
-For example, in instances where a project may impact a federally listed species or its critical habitat, the applicant would be required to submit to the Corps appropriate biological investigations and supporting documentation for an "effects determination" with respect to the Endangered Species Act (ESA).
-Per General Condition 18, if the Federal Action were determined to have a potential effect on a federally listed species, or its designated critical habitat, consultation would be required pursuant to Section 7 of the ESA.
-(It should be noted that the Los Angeles District would ensure all federal project activities authorized under the NWPs comply with the ESA and use of the NWPs shall be determined to have minimal impacts on threatened and endangered species in the Los Angeles District, pursuant to the ESA).
+For example, in instances where a project may impact a federally listed species or its critical habitat, the applicant would be required to submit to the Corps appropriate biological investigations and supporting documentation for an "effects determination" with respect to the ESA.
+Per General Condition 18, if the Federal action were determined to have a potential effect on a federally listed species or its designated critical habitat, consultation would be required pursuant to section 7 of the ESA (it should be noted that the Los Angeles District would ensure all Federal project activities authorized under the NWPs comply with the ESA and use of the NWPs shall be determined to have minimal impacts on threatened and endangered species in the Los Angeles District, as required by the ESA).